mabesi/react-components/docs/DYNAMICFORM.md

 ## Examples

-See the [DynamicForm examples](../examples/dynamicform-example.html) for interactive demonstrations of all features.
+See the [Examples](../examples) directory for interactive demonstrations of all features.

 ## TypeScript Support